Ramsi-K/300-days-of-code/README.md

 ## <center>30-Day Coding Sprints: Project Highlights

-Here's a glimpse into the projects accomplished during the inaugural 30-Day Sprint of my 300-day challenge:
+Here's a glimpse into the projects accomplished during the second 30-Day Sprint of my 300-day challenge:

-1. **Implementing Vision Transformer (ViT) from Scratch**: Developing a deep understanding of the ViT architecture and translating theoretical concepts into functional code to create a ViT model using PyTorch.
+1. **LunaNet3D - Medical Image Preprocessing**: Delved into data preprocessing, manipulation, and visualization of the LUNA16 dataset.
+This sprint involved detailed exploration of medical images, working on CT scan fundamentals, and generating insightful 3D visualizations to better understand the dataset.
+I tackled tasks like thresholding, segmentations, and transformations.

-2. **Training a Semantic Segmentation Model with Open3D**: Leveraging the Open3D library to train a semantic segmentation model on the SemanticKITTI dataset, involving data loading, transformation, and visualization tasks.
+2. **Graph Neural Networks (GNNs) with PyG**: Completed various tasks with GNNs using PyTorch Geometric (PyG), such as node and graph classification, understanding spectral graph convolutions, and working on point cloud classification using PointNet++.
+Key projects included GAT models and link prediction on the MovieLens dataset.

-3. **Exploring Classic Control Tasks for Reinforcement Learning**: Delving into classic control environments to understand Markov Decision Processes (MDP), Temporal Difference (TD) learning, and Q-learning, implementing these concepts in Python using reinforcement learning techniques.
+3. **LeetCode DSA Practice**: Strengthened problem-solving skills by solving LeetCode problems on topics such as permutations, binary search, and array manipulations.
+Continued sharpening algorithmic thinking with hands-on exercises in preparation for coding interviews.

-4. **Building a Multimodal GAN for Image Generation**: Constructing a Generative Adversarial Network (GAN) capable of generating images from text descriptions by combining pre-trained models such as CLIP and VQGAN, emphasizing multi-modal fusion and learning.
+4. **3D Object Detection**: Explored 3D object detection by implementing models like Frustum PointNets and VoteNet.
+These models are key for real-time object detection in 3D environments, using point cloud data and voxel representations to enhance object recognition capabilities.

 <br/><br/>

 ## <center>Daily Tasks